-No one mixture of grasses and legumes is best for all purposes.
 Generally a mixture of grasses and at least one legume is desirable.
+The mixture should be varied for different soil, climate and moisture conditions and for the use to be made of the pasture.
 Grass-legume mixtures generally produce a greater amount of feed than grass alone.
 The pasturage obtained from such mixtures will also be higher in proteins and minerals.
 Practically all grasses slow down in their rates of growth during the heat of the summer.
 This summer slump in production can be held to a minimum by providing for a relatively high percentage of leguminous growth in the pasture.
-The rate of growth of the clovers is reduced less by high summer temperatures than the rate of growth of grasses.
+The rate of growth of the legumes is reduced less by high summer temperatures than the rate of growth of grasses.

-Clovers are very desirable in a pasture mixture.
-A mixture may, however, contain too high a percentage of legumes.
-Legumes establish themselves more rapidly than grasses.
-Since they make a more vigorous growth soon after seeding than the grasses, there is danger that they will crowd out the young grass seedlings where the clover plants are too abundant.
-A second factor about overdoing the percentage of legumes in a mixture is the danger of bloat.
-The most practical methods of holding possible losses from bloat to a low level are to control the balance between legumes and grasses by using proper mixtures and rates of seeding, and by applying the right kinds of fertilizers.
-Nitrogenous fertilizers stimulate the grasses, and applications of soluble phosphates result in increased growth of the legumes.
+Legumes are very desirable in a pasture mixture but should not be present in too high a percentage.
+They establish themselves more rapidly than grass and make a more vigorous growth soon after seeding.
+There is a danger that they may crowd out the young grass seedlings where the legume plants are too abundant.
+A second factor about over-doing the percentage of legumes in a mixture is the danger of bloat.
+The most practical method of holding possible loss from bloat to a low level is to control the balance between legumes and grasses.
+This is accomplished by using proper mixtures and rates of seeding and by applying the right kind of fertilizers.